Skip to content

 Backend Configuration

-The local backend stores secrets in a SQLite database, encrypted with AES-256-GCM.
-The encryption key is derived from the passphrase in the DSN using SHA-256.
+The SQLite backend stores secrets in a local database file, encrypted with AES-256-GCM.
+The encryption key is derived from the passphrase using SHA-256.

 bash